Shield-maiden: Historical accounts

-Guðrún has a similar concern with family ties, but at first does not usually act directly.
-She is more inclined to incite her male relatives to action than take up arms herself.
-Guðrún is no shield-maiden, and Brynhildr mocks her for this, saying, "Only ask what is best for you to know.
-That is suitable for noble women.
-And it is easy to be satisfied while everything happens according to your desires."
-In her later marriages, however, she is willing to kill her children, burn down a hall, and send her other sons to avenge the murder of her daughter, Svanhildr.
-In the world of the sagas, women can be both honorable and remorseless, much like the male heroes.
-While a shield-maiden does not fill a woman's typical role, her strength of character is found in even the more domestic women in these stories.

 In popular culture

 Female warriors inspired by the Norse sagas are portrayed in numerous works of historical and fantasy fiction, including prominently in such works as the 2013 TV series Vikings.
-The show depicts Lagertha (played by Katheryn Winnick) as the greatest shield maiden in the world.
-In the TV show Beforeigners Alfhildr Enginnsdottir (played by Krista Kosonen) and Urd (played by Ágústa Eva Erlendsdóttir) are shield maidens, who fought alongside Thorir Hund against Olaf II of Norway.
+The show depicts Lagertha (played by Katheryn Winnick) as the greatest shield-maiden in the world.
+In the TV show Beforeigners Alfhildr Enginnsdottir (played by Krista Kosonen) and Urd (played by Ágústa Eva Erlendsdóttir) are shield-maidens, who fought alongside Thorir Hund against Olaf II of Norway.
 Alfhildr later came to modern day Norway through a time hole and now works as a police inspector.

 Explaining the inclusion of a female Viking warrior protagonist in the video game Assassin's Creed Valhalla, the game's historical advisor Thierry Noël said, "The archaeological sources are highly debated on that specific issue.
 But (...) it was part of [the Norse] conception of the world.
 Sagas and myths from Norse society are full of tough female characters and warriors.
 It was part of their idea of the world, that women and men are equally formidable in battle".
-Canonically the game's main character can be a male or female (choice of gender at game start) named Eivor Varinsdottir who is the leader of the Raven Clan alongside their adoptive brother Sigurd Styrbjornsson.
+The game's main character can be a male or female (choice of gender at game start) named Eivor Varinsson/Varinsdottir who is the leader of the Raven Clan alongside their adoptive brother Sigurd Styrbjornsson.
+However, canonically the character is female and known as Eivor Varinsdottir, a shield-maiden.
+A shield-maiden is depicted in the 2022 film The Northman.

-While women warriors are a staple of fantasy fiction, they are not often referred to as shield-maidens.
+While female warriors are a staple of fantasy fiction, they are not often referred to as shield-maidens.
 Some who are include Éowyn in J. R. R. Tolkien's The Lord of the Rings and Thorgil in Nancy Farmer's The Sea of Trolls trilogy.